psychemedia/middle-english-romances/sir-amadace.md

 Messangers then he chase,
 His one styward, and knyttes dire:
-" Goo, wytte of hym and tell yo me,
+"Goo, wytte of hym and tell yo me,

 What his commyng his.
 Say, his gud schall be temde,